Code-Institute-Submissions/MS1-4/readme.md

 The goal of this website is to:

-* Provide potential customers with important information to promote the work and ethos of the restaurant.
+* Provide potential customers with important information and promote the work and ethos of the restaurant.

-* Increase the awareness around the restaurant and the effort that goes in to sourcing and growing the igredients.
+* Increase the awareness around the restaurant and the effort that goes in to sourcing and growing the ingredients.

 * Provide a platform for customers to book online and reserve spaces for upcoming events held at the restaurant.